 - Sew in ends.

 - Pinch center together, tie and wrap yarn around until secure.

 - Skip the first stitch, & DC into every stitch after that for a total of 22 stitches.
 (For a more tapperd look, HDC into the second and last stitch instead of using DC.)

 - After completing the row of DC, SC in each stitch around the tie using a slip stitch to finish the tie.

 - Tie around Florence Turban.

 The cool thing about this style is that it can be converted back and forth between the turban and top knot style with little effort! 🙂

 - All photos are copyrighted.
-Do not use my photos to sell or advertise your products under any circumstance.
+Do not use my photos to sell or advertise your products.